mefengl/what-i-read/README.md

 https://gwern.net/socks , About the seemingly insignificant things like "socks," it's remarkable how they can have such a significant impact on our lives.

 https://meltingasphalt.com/interactive/going-critical , Higher density is needed to support the existence of certain cultures that are difficult to survive.

+https://moretothat.com/money , Great article about what money means.